larry94555/kaggle-Facebook-V/README.md

 # kaggle-Facebook-V

+## Synopsis

-Scripts for Kaggle Facebook V Challenge
+These are the scripts that I used for the Kaggle Facebook V Challenge

 This repository includes the scripts needed to ensemble the winning csv file from Tom Van de Wiele, the cvs fies from Markus Kleigl, and others into a score of 0.62865.

-Instructions:
+## Installation

 1.  clone this repository.
 2. Run `python uncompress_all_models.py` to generate a directory models of uncompressed csv files.